 Keep following us on social media for updates!

-This is an opportunity to not just stop a prison but also to start doing what works.
 The campaign for Smart Justice aims to reduce jail and prison populations and combat racial disparities in the criminal justice system.
 If each reform is adopted, fewer people would be in our prisons and Nebraska taxpayers would save money.
 Instead of funding a new prison, we must invest in these reforms.

 More people are spending more of their lives in prison than at any point in United States history; this can be connected to harsh sentencing laws and practices that aren’t effective and destroy a person’s chance at rehabilitation, reunification with family, and reintegration into society.